Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

-Here is an example to illustrate the workings of Algorithm 2.
-Consider the bus rotation in Figure \ref{fig:example_is_rotation_charge_feasible}.
+Consider the bus rotation in Figure \ref{fig:example_is_rotation_charge_feasible} to illustrate the workings of Algorithm \ref{alg:feasibility_check}.
 The rotation has five service trips $\{1, \ldots, 5\}$.
-Assume that (a) the minimum and maximum charge levels for the bus are $50$ kWh and $250$ kWh, respectively, (b) each trip consumes $40$ kWh, (c) each deadheading move between two consecutive trips consumes $10$ kWh, (d) the bus starts with an initial charge of $200$ kWh, and (e) the EVSP solution allows increasing the charge level by up to $30$ kWh at a charging location, and (f) the existing charging locations are at $1^{end}$, $2^{start}$, and $4^{start}$.
-The number above the nodes indicates the charge level of the bus when it arrives at that location.
+Assume that (a) the minimum and maximum charge levels for the bus are $50$ kWh and $250$ kWh, respectively, (b) each trip consumes $40$ kWh, (c) each deadheading move between two consecutive trips consumes $10$ kWh, (d) the bus starts with an initial charge of $200$ kWh, (e) the EVSP solution allows increasing the charge level by up to $30$ kWh at a charging location, and (f) the existing charging locations are at $1^{end}$, $2^{start}$, and $4^{start}$.
+The number above the nodes indicates the charge level of the bus when it arrives at that location and the charge level after finishing charging, if applicable.
 When the bus reaches $1^{end}$, its charge level is $160$ kWh.
 Since charging is available at $1^{end}$, the algorithm requires the bus to be charged at that location, bringing the charge level to $190$ kWh.
 No charging is done at $2^{start}$ because of the CAG strategy.
 Note that other bus rotations can use the charging station at $2^{start}$.
 When the bus reaches $4^{start}$ after two service trips and three deadheading moves, the charge level reduces to $80$ kWh.
 Since a charging facility is available at $4^{start}$, the charge level gets updated to $110$ kWh at $4^{start}$ and $70$ kWh when the bus reaches $4^{end}$.
-Since the bus requires 50 kWh to deadhead and finish trip $5$, the charge level would drop below the minimum threshold.
+As the bus requires 50 kWh to deadhead and finish trip $5$, the charge level would drop below the minimum threshold.
 Hence, the algorithm suggests opening a new charging station at $4^{end}$, making the bus rotation charge feasible.